-- The examiner can acquire the information by contacting the lifting officer or from a case record management system (CRMS or NetRMS).
-Case information acquired by any of these means will be included in the case notes along with supporting documentation wher applicable (email, communication log, etc.) - The case results in a no value opinion and interpretation.
+- The examiner can acquire the information by contacting the lifting officer or from a case record management system (FileOnQ or NetRMS).
+Case information acquired by any of these means will be included in the case notes along with supporting documentation when applicable (email or communication log) - The case results in a no value opinion and interpretation.
 However, if the latent print evidence has no case information (blank), the examiner will write in the case/incident number and the barcode number on the evidence - Latent Print Unit personnel notify the officer to come to the unit to complete the required documentation